-Provo Canyon Behavioral Hospital serves teens, adults and seniors from all over the nation with a broad spectrum of inpatient and outpatient mental health and addiction services.
+Provo Canyon Behavioral Hospital serves teens and adults from all over the nation with a broad spectrum of inpatient and outpatient mental health and addiction services.

 Not all wounds show.
 If you or a loved one is struggling with depression, anxiety, addiction or behavioral disorders, call our admissions group to see how Provo Canyon Behavioral Hospital can help you regain a happy healthy life.
 We provide patients and their families with stability during times of crisis so they are able to move forward with their recovery process.

 Our Master’s level assessors will provide you with information to get the help you need.

 Below are answers to some of the Frequently Asked Questions we receive.
 If you have additional questions, please contact us at 801-852-2273.

 Q: How can I find out how much my insurance will cover my stay at Provo Canyon Behavioral Hospital?

 A: The Financial Counseling Department will verify your insurance coverage as a courtesy for you and will meet with you/family members to go over that information.

 Q: What payment methods are accepted by Provo Canyon Behavioral Hospital?

 A: We accept personal checks, cashier’s checks, cash, Visa, Mastercard, Discover and American Express.
 We are also TRICARE®-certified.